KevinFocke/noisy_stocks_data_orchestrator/README.md

 Features:

 * Blazing fast.
-Can publish 60+ stocks in less than 5 minutes
+Can process 60+ stocks to a fully published state in less than 5 minutes.

 * Automatically finds correlations based on time series